mojotech/mojotech-intern-docs/content/docs/06-mentoring.md

     * how to know you're stuck
     * how to pair program
  * Mentor stand up.
 Optional so don't feel obligated to join it unless you want to share or hear what is being worked on (cognizant that everyone is busy).
- * Pair programming. https://tuple.app/ but its Mac only :(
+ * Pair programming.
+LiveShare in Visual Code

 ### How you can help